Prime Holdout Problems: Discussion

 \section{Discussion}

-In the previous sections, we have demonstrated the truth of both a finite and infinite holdout problems.
-Here, we examine the provability of these classes, as well as posit a conjecture concerning finite holdout problems.
+In the previous sections we have demonstrated the truth of both a finite and an infinite holdout problem.
+In this section we examine holdout problems in light of Conway's results, and argue for why divisor problems might be a more promising way to view the Collatz conjecture.
+Lastly, but perhaps most significantly, we posit the finite holdout conjecture- that no finite holdout problem may support divergent trajectories- and discuss its implications for the Collatz conjecture.